GfSE/SAF-Specification/stakeholders.md

 * Which conceptual Logical Elements are allocated to Physical Elements in the physical architecture

   ***Rationale:  In my role, as design authority I have to ensure that the HW Element fulfills the allocated logical concept (specification).***
-* Which conceptual level data / energy / material definitions have to be known by the SOI and used by the SOI?

-  ***Rationale:  In my role, I must derive interface design from them.***
 * Which design level data / energy / material definitions are used on an interface of a physical architecture element?

   ***Rationale:  In my role, I need to implement interfaces with my HW subsystem, if necessary.***
-* Which design level data / energy / material definitions have to be known by the SOI and used by the SOI?

-  ***Rationale:  In my role, I must use these in interface design.***
 * Which functions are allocated to a Logical Element of the logical architecture?

   ***Rationale:  In my role, I need to take this into account when planning realization.***
 * Which functions will the system provide?

   ***Rationale:  In my role, I need to provide qualified feedback on how my how the sub-functions assigned to my subsystem contributes to the function of the system.***
+* Which kind of conceptual items (energy, material, information, etc.)  have to be known by the SOI and used by the SOI?

+  ***Rationale:  In my role, I must derive interface design from them.***
+* Which kind of physical items(energy, material, information, etc.) definitions have to be known by the SOI and used by the SOI?

+  ***Rationale:  In my role, I must use these in interface design.***
 * Which modes and states does the system have?

   ***Rationale:  In my role, I need to know which system modes and states my subsystem must support.***